Following on from a busy 2015, 2016 began in earnest with the popular ‘Chinese New Year’ celebrations.

 There was even a bandstand in front of the Cunard Building, as Royal Marines Bands played a Disney medley to spread the spirit of the event among the Magic Garden, which appeared on the Pier Head, complete with potting sheds, toadstools, giant flowers and fairy houses.

-The event attracted an estimated 100,000 visitors – some of whom even donned Disney-themed fancy dress!
-Following an afternoon of fun, the evening culminated in a fireworks display as the vessel sailed away, happily ever after – until she made her return on Friday 14 July 2017, which welcomed back the outdoor cinema and culminated in a Disney sing-song farewell.
+The event attracted an estimated 100,000 visitors, some of whom even donned Disney-themed fancy dress!
+Following an afternoon of fun, the evening culminated in a firework display as the vessel sailed away, happily ever after.

 Cunard 100: A Centenary Celebration